efrecon/primer/README.md

 [20200428-200354] [primer] [notice] Service docker enable is not relevant in a container
 ```

-Primer finds out the implementation of the step called `docker` at
+Primer finds out the implementation of the step called [`docker`][docker] at
 `/primer/libexec/steps/docker.sh` and start requesting the implementation to
 install.
-The implemenation at `docker.sh` is loaded into the main process on
+The implementation at `docker.sh` is loaded into the main process on
 demand.
 It needs to have a function called with the same name, prefixed with
 `primer_step_`, i.e. `primer_step_docker`.
 The function might be called a few
 times under the installation procedure.
 By default, the current implementation